 Allison Au - Based in Toronto, alto saxophonist Au has established herself as a major instrumentalist and composer, releasing two self-produced albums of multifaceted original material that have garnered two Juno Award nominations and a Best Jazz Album of the Year win for her 2016 album Forest Grove.
 Au and her longstanding quartet won the 2017 Montreal Jazz Festival TD Grand Prix de Jazz and was a 2017 finalist for the Toronto Arts Foundation Emerging Jazz Artist Award.

 Jaimie Branch - Listed among Rolling Stone’s June 2017 list of “Ten New Artists You Need to Know,” the New York-based trumpeter relishes free improvisation and avant-garde experimentation, but has made a sizable impact across genre divides.
 She’s worked with artists ranging from bass legend William Parker and saxophonist Ken Vandermark to adventurous pop acts including Arcade Fire and TV on the Radio.
-Last year she released her debut album Fly or Die with cellist Tomeka Reid and drummer Chad Taylor.
+In 2017 year she released her debut album Fly or Die with cellist Tomeka Reid and drummer Chad Taylor.